Individual Wastewater Treatment (IBA)

 Malfunctions can have various causes.
 Click on the button below to see what you can possibly fix yourself and when you should call the repair service.

-Do you have a mini purification system and want to maintain it better?
-Then follow these six steps to help you do so.
+If you have a mini-treatment system and want to maintain it better, these six steps will help you do so.
 Download the flyer and hang it in a convenient place in your home.

 Division of responsibilities for sewage and wastewater

-The water board determines how domestic wastewater should be handled.
+The water authority determines how domestic wastewater should be processed.
 We supervise the discharge of water into surface water.
-The municipality is responsible for constructing and managing the sewer system.
-As a resident (household), you must ensure that you are connected to the sewer system or a septic tank.
-Alternatively, you must have another facility for the individual treatment of your wastewater.
+The local council deals with constructing and managing the sewer system.
+As a resident (household), you make sure you are connected to the sewer system or a septic tank or that you have another facility for the individual treatment of your wastewater.

 Decision on discharge of household wastewater

-The decision on the discharge of domestic wastewater sets out rules for the discharge of domestic wastewater into surface water.
-This includes toilet water and dishwater.
-Specific regulations apply depending on the situation (sewerage planned or not, new or existing home).
-The regulations for the discharge of domestic wastewater from private individuals can be found in our Water Board Regulations, under Appendix 5.
+The decision on the discharge of household wastewater contains regulations for discharging domestic wastewater into surface water.
+For example, toilet water or dishwater.
+Specific regulations apply depending on the situation (planned sewers or not, new or existing home).
+The regulations for the discharge of domestic wastewater from private individuals can be found in our Water-Authority Regulation, under Appendix 5.

 More information